China Railways DF8: Other versions and related models

 A variant of DF8B has been designed for use in Jamaica by Qishuyan.

 12 CKD4Cs were exported to Venezuela and are called DF8Bven, however they are generally identical to the domestically used DF8B.

 A variant of DF8B has been designed for Mombasa-Nairobi railway in Kenya.

 A variant of DF8B, DF8BI, has been designed for use in Iran.
 There is another model SDD21 designed for Iran, equipped with a 12V280ZJ engine.

 A variant of DF8B, CKD9A, has been designed for use in Turkmenistan.

 A variant of DF8B, SDD16, has been designed for use in Guinea.

 There is a model SDD17 with 12V280ZJ prime mover, used in Saudi Arabia.

 There is a model SDD19 with 6280ZJ prime mover, used in Uzbekistan.

 Passenger models DF9 and DF11 series use the same 16V280ZJA prime mover as DF8B.

+Taeyangho armoured train used by the North Korean leaders is a variant of DF8.

 DF8BJ

 The DF8BJ, which uses the 16V280ZJG engine (4,000 kW), GTO VVVF inverter and AC traction motors, was produced by Ziyang.
 It was designed for Qingzang Railway.